wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 }
 ```

-Using the above `vwoClient`You can call multiple SDK methods directly without using any hooks.
+Using the above `vwoClient`You can call the different methods available directly without using any hooks.

 Check if the feature flag is enabled using `getFlag` method: